 Lived experience includes both symptoms and treatment, but extends to the consequences of mental illness such as poverty and isolation, powerlessness, stigma and discrimination.
 It includes the positive dimensions of recovery such as supportive relationships, growing sense of agency, self-esteem and hope.

-Mental Health : Mental health is defined as the capacity of individuals and groups to interact with one another and the environment, in ways that promote subjective well-being, optimal development and the use of cognitive, affective and relational abilities Commonwealth Department of Health and Aged Care Australian Institute of Health and Welfare Mental Illness : Mental illness is defined as a clinically diagnosable disorder that significantly interferes with an individual's cognitive, emotional or social abilities.
+go to link Mental Health : Mental health is defined as the capacity of individuals and groups to interact with one another and the environment, in ways that promote subjective well-being, optimal development and the use of cognitive, affective and relational abilities Commonwealth Department of Health and Aged Care Australian Institute of Health and Welfare Mental Illness : Mental illness is defined as a clinically diagnosable disorder that significantly interferes with an individual's cognitive, emotional or social abilities.

 Recovery : Recovery is a way of living a satisfying, hopeful and contributing life even with the limitations caused by mental illness.
 Recovery involves the development of new meaning and purpose in one's life as one grows beyond the catastrophic effects of mental illness.